open-life-science/ols-2/README.md

 Open Life Science participants adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [team@openlifesci.org](mailto:team@openlifesci.org).

-# Contributors

-We are using the [all-contributors bot emoji keys](https://allcontributors.org/) to acknowledge the contributors of this repo:
+*We are using the [all-contributors bot emoji keys](https://allcontributors.org/) to acknowledge the contributors of this repo.*

 ## Contributors ✨